 shelter from these storms.

-Today, our outstanding water clarity, relative lack of major zebra mussel development and excellent scuba diving infrastructure makes us a premiere diving destination.
+Today, outstanding water clarity, relative lack of major zebra mussel development and excellent scuba diving infrastructure make Tobermory a premiere diving destination.

 After retiring from our real jobs and after our post retirement Caribbean adventure,